dschulmeist/ada-template-website/budget.md

 <h2>Box Office vs Average Score</h2>
 Does a higher budget imply better revenue, ratings, and overall movie success?
 At first glance, it seems logical—like adding more ingredients to a chemical formula to achieve a better reaction.
 However, as revealed in our second milestone, the relationship between financial investment and movie performance is far more complex.
-To untangle this, we use two tools from our statistical lab: Pearson and Spearman correlations, which allow us to examine both linear trends and rank-based patterns.
+To untangle this, we use two tools from our statistical lab: <i>Pearson and Spearman correlations</i>, which allow us to examine both linear trends and rank-based patterns.

 What do these tools measure?